 ARTICLE III - PURPOSE AND OBJECTIVES

-The purpose of Tennessee TRiO, (hereinafter referred to as TN TRiO or the Association) shall be to bring together those persons who have an active interest in or who are professionally involved in broadening accessibility to and success in formal post-secondary education.
+The purpose of the Tennessee Association of Special Programs, (hereinafter referred to as TASP or the Association) shall be to bring together those persons who have an active interest in or who are professionally involved in broadening accessibility to and success in formal post-secondary education.